tempusfrangit/positional/README.rst

 positional
 ==========

 A decorator which enforces only some args may be passed positionally.
+This library is minimally maintained and should only be used in cases of Python 2 to Python 3 conversions.
+Please write only Python 3 code going forward.

 |PyPi|